Houston Pets Alive is committed to helping you keep pets happy and healthy. Here are some additional resources to help.

 Rehoming A Pet

 - Do you have an HPA! pet?
 If you adopted a pet from HPA!, your contract requires you to surrender your pet back to HPA!
-Please email email@example.com to arrange the return.
+Contact information for returning your animal can be found in the adoption packet that was sent home with you.

 - Are you moving?
 Remember that getting a pet is a lifelong commitment and you promised this animal that you’d keep it forever.
 Try your very hardest to identify an apartment or home that allows pets.